THE ODYSSEY SIMULATORS

 Currently the Odyssey Simulator in the online world of Second Life provides studio and presentation space to artists from around the world including The Avatar Orchestra Metaverse, The Second Front, Alan Sondheim and is home to The Velvet live DJ Bar.

-Every year The Black Bag Media Collective collaborate with Roles 4 Women to present TrixXxieFest – a pop up festival highlighting women in media and performance.
+Every year or so The Black Bag Media Collective collaborate with Roles 4 Women to present TrixXxieFest – a pop up festival highlighting women in media and performance.
 This super fun event presents rock shows, local and International films, videos, performances and New Media work curated by the punk rock band TrixXxie, who are also the founders of the event.
 The second very successful TrixXxieFest took place in St. John’s at the LSPU Hall June 24 – 35, 2016.

-These photos by Justin Hall are from our inaugural performance in the space Upside Down World by Liz Solo (NF) with Fau Ferdinand/Yael Gilks (UK) and Jo Ellsmere/Jane Leffler (USA).
+These photos by Justin Hall are from our inaugural performance in the space Upside Down World by Liz Solo (CD) with Fau Ferdinand/Yael Gilks (UK) and Jo Ellsmere/Jane Leffler (USA).
 Upside Down World is a hybrid reality performance with a live performer interacting with two avatar actors in real time.
 The performance involves audiences and performers in both the gallery space and the online virtual space.
-The piece utilizes live projection from our virtual studio on Odyssey Contemporary Art and Performance Simulator in the online world of Second Life and a live stream going into Second Life from the BBMC performance space.
+The piece utilizes live projection from our virtual studio on Odyssey Contemporary Art and Performance Simulator in the online world of Second Life and a live stream going into Second Life from the BBMC studio space.

 THE PHYTOPHILOUS INITIATIVE